Isaakkamau/Predict_Bike_Sharing_Demand_with_AutoGluon/README.md

 # Predict_Bike_Sharing_Demand_with_AutoGluon
 This project is part of Udacity's AWS Machine Learning Engineering Nanodegree.
-With a heavy immersion into AWS EC2

 MY SUBMISSION REVIEW: